The book

 Dark energy as residual global phase drift

-Accelerated expansion may not require a new form of energy.
-Local resolution becomes less dominant while large-scale residual phase gradients remain.
+Within PDT, accelerated cosmic expansion may be interpreted as a consequence of residual large-scale phase gradients rather than requiring an additional fundamental energy component.
 Those unresolved gradients drive the continued expansion of large-scale geometry, producing effects observationally identical to a cosmological constant, as the universe moves toward more stable phase-locked configurations.

 10. 67